GerLech/WebConfig/README.md

 INPUTSELECT 8     Drop down list
 INPUTCOLOR 9      Color picker

-//Functions
+Functions
-//load form descriptions create the internal structure from JSON String void setDescription(String parameter);
+load form descriptions create the internal structure from JSON String void setDescription(String parameter);

-//function to respond a HTTP request for the form use the filename
+function to respond a HTTP request for the form use the filename to save. void handleFormRequest(WebServer * server, const char * filename);
-//to save.
-void handleFormRequest(WebServer * server, const char * filename);

-//function to respond a HTTP request for the form use the default filename
+function to respond a HTTP request for the form use the default filename to save void handleFormRequest(WebServer * server);
-//to save
-void handleFormRequest(WebServer * server);

-//get the index for a value by parameter name int16_t getIndex(const char * name);
+get the index for a value by parameter name int16_t getIndex(const char * name);

-//read configuration from file with filename boolean readConfig(const char *  filename);
+read configuration from file with filename boolean readConfig(const char *  filename);

-//read configuration from file with default filename boolean readConfig();
+read configuration from file with default filename boolean readConfig();

-//write configuration to file with filename boolean writeConfig(const char *  filename);
+write configuration to file with filename boolean writeConfig(const char *  filename);

-//write configuration to file with default filename boolean writeConfig();
+write configuration to file with default filename boolean writeConfig();

-//delete configuration  file with filename boolean deleteConfig(const char *  filename);
+delete configuration  file with filename boolean deleteConfig(const char *  filename);

-//delete configutation file with default filename boolean deleteConfig();
+delete configutation file with default filename boolean deleteConfig();

-//get a parameter value as String by its name const String getString(const char * name);
+get a parameter value as String by its name const String getString(const char * name);

-//get a parameter value as pointer to character array by its name const char * getValue(const char * name);
+get a parameter value as pointer to character array by its name const char * getValue(const char * name);

-//get a parameter value as integer by its name const int getInt(const char * name);
+get a parameter value as integer by its name const int getInt(const char * name);

-//get a parameter value as floating point number by its name const float getFloat(const char * name);
+get a parameter value as floating point number by its name const float getFloat(const char * name);

-//get a parameter value as boolean by its name const boolean getBool(const char * name);
+get a parameter value as boolean by its name const boolean getBool(const char * name);

-//get the accesspoint name
+get the accesspoint name
 const char * getApName();

-//get the number of parameters uint8_t getCount();
+get the number of parameters
+uint8_t getCount();

-//get the name of the parameter with index
+get the name of the parameter with index
 String getName(uint8_t index);

-//direkt access to the parameter values
+direkt access to the parameter values
 String values[MAXVALUES];

 Parameter definition with JSON